aman-patial/angularjs-sailsjs-mongodb-example/sails-phonebook/test/README.md

 ## Introduction

-Neev-HUB Server Side (Sails) unit testing is being done using Mocha framework
+Unit testing is done using Mocha framework along with code coverage using istanbul through grunt task

 ## Prerequisite Softwares